 If you make purchases for resale in Nevada, you will want to get a Nevada Resale Certificate.
-This certificate allows you to purchase inventory tax-free, which will save a business a considerable amount of money.
+This certificate allows you to purchase inventory tax-free, which can save a business considerable money.

 Learn more about how the Nevada Resale Certificate works, how to get one, and more.